 • Use the NPC (Net Price Calculator) available on every college or university’s admission website to estimate the cost of an institution for you.
 Each school has a unique NPC and different ways to determine need-based aid and scholarships.
 Check to see if the colleges to which you are applying require other financial aid forms such as the CSS (College Scholarship Service) Profile.
 Check here to see if your prospective colleges require this form.
 Deadlines for this form vary by college and university.
 Some colleges require this form as early as late October/ early November.
 For each of these forms, you can use information from your most recent IRS tax return and update them when your return for this year is filed.

 • Start your financial aid process.
 Complete the FAFSA (Free Application for Federal Student Aid) beginning October 1.
 Check to see if the colleges to which you are applying require other financial aid forms such as the CSS (College Scholarship Service) Profile.
 Check here to see if your prospective colleges require this.
 Deadlines for this form vary by college and university.
 If you have applied early and the college requires this form; it may be due as early as November.
-For each of these forms, you use information from your 2016 IRS tax return.

 • Meet with your counselor regularly to report your progress on your applications.